 The Grossmont Healthcare District (GHD) recently announced it will allocate up to $4 million in matching funds toward the development of the new Sharp Center for Neurosciences at Grossmont Hospital.

 The GHD board unanimously approved the expenditure that will be dispersed in $1M increments as the funds are obtained by the Grossmont Hospital Foundation.

 The new center will be created by remodeling and expanding the existing rehabilitation center into a multi-department facility which will treat inpatient and outpatient populations suffering from stroke or other brain and spinal conditions.

 Once complete, the Center for Neurosciences will provide a total of 50 licensed beds.
 The new facility will create a full continuum of care for patients requiring these highly specialized services, featuring an inpatient progressive care unit, an inpatient rehabilitation unit, and a new 16-bed neuro-intensive care unit.
 The design will also include physical therapy and occupational therapy gymnasium areas.

-In 2019, the Board of Directors committed a $4M grant toward Sharp Grossmont Hospital achieving designation as a Comprehensive Stroke Center, elevating care to a higher level for patients who require intensive care and specialized techniques that aren’t always available at most primary stroke centers.
+In November of 2021, the Board of Directors committed a $4M grant toward Sharp Grossmont Hospital achieving designation as a Comprehensive Stroke Center, elevating care to a higher level for patients who require intensive care and specialized techniques that aren’t always available at most primary stroke centers.
 The investment served as a first step in supporting development of a center dedicated to brain and spine care at the district hospital.